Associate Professor of Chinese Film and Media

 Biography

-Dr. Ying Xiao is an associate professor of global Chinese studies and film and media studies at the University of Florida.
-She received her Ph.D. from Cinema Studies at New York University.
+Dr. Xiao (alias: Sherry Ying Xiao Shaw) is an associate professor in the Department of Languages, Literatures, and Cultures and an affiliated faculty with the Center for Film and Media Studies, Asian American Studies, Department of Religion, the Center for Gender, Sexuality, and Women’s Studies Research, and the Center for Arts, Migration, and Entrepreneurship at the University of Florida.
+She received her Ph.D. from Cinema Studies at New York University, M.A. in Asian Studies at the University of Texas at Austin, and second M.A. and B.A. in Interdisciplinary Humanities/Chinese from Peking University.
 Her teaching and research interests primarily concentrate on Chinese-language films (mainland, Taiwan and Hong Kong), Chinese and Asians in the global context, Classical Hollywood cinema in the sound era, popular music, youth culture, sound studies, theories of globalization and transnationalism, Buddhism and film, and the discourse of gender and sexuality.

 Areas of Interest

-Chinese cinema and Sinophone studies, soundtrack, mass culture and media, popular music and youth culture, globalization and multiculturalism, transnational and diaspora studies, Buddhism and film, gender studies and bodily representation, modern Chinese language, literature, and culture.
+Transnational Chinese cinema and Sinophone studies, film sound, mass culture and media, popular music and youth culture, globalization and multiculturalism, transnational and diaspora studies, gender studies and bodily representation, modern Chinese language, literature, and culture.

 Selected Publications